 Low overall weight will give a more easily manoeuvred bike.
 Avoid suspension and fat steel frames; thin steel tubes are fine.
 A lowish bottom bracket will enable your child to get a foot down from the saddle – which, as they can now ride properly, you'll be gradually raising.
 Cranks should be 100-120mm; the shorter the better.
 A chainguard of some sort will keep clothing or inquisitive fingers out of the drivetrain.

 By this age, children can hurtle along so easily operable brakes are a must.
 A light action V-brake or sidepull is fine up front, but less effective at the rear: the longer cable run means more friction so the lever is harder for the child to pull.
 A back-pedal coaster brake is a good solution.

 Ages six to 10

 Gears are the obvious extra with 20in wheel bikes.
 A three-speed hub gear would be ideal: it's easy to understand and hard to break.
-Again, it's more expensive to fit, so five- and six-speed derailleurs are what you'll usually find.
-For knocking around on the street, don't discount singlespeeds: they're lighter, simpler and rarely develop problems.
+Again, it's more expensive to fit, so five, six or even seven-speed derailleurs are what you'll usually find.
+For knocking around on flat streets, don't discount singlespeeds: they're lighter, simpler and rarely develop problems.

 If the bike has a rear derailleur, get a derailleur guard for when the bike is dropped on its side.
 A kickstand is useful, as kids this age aren't good at propping their bikes up.
 Look for easy-to-use shifters.
 Cranks will again be too long.
 You want 120-130mm; 140mm may do.